 The high school offers a detailed freshman orientation for incoming students.
 Presentations are also made at the junior high regarding activities and athletics students would have the opportunity to participate in during their high school career.
 The high school has a lunch time program in which students can receive assistance with coursework and the program has teachers on staff for the assistance.
-The high school works with Highland Community College to offer students opportunities at technical trades such as aviation, auto mechanics, welding, machining and cosmetology.
-The high school works with Kishawukee Community College to offer dual credit coursework.
-The high school continues with their welding lab and has students from other district participate in the program.
+The high school works with WACC to offer students opportunities at technical trades such as auto mechanics, welding, machining and cosmetology.
+The high school works with thishawukee Community College to offer dual credit coursework.
+The high school continues with their welding lab and has students form other district participate in the program.
 The high school opened the program to businesses to train current welding staff and offered adult welding courses in the evenings.
-The high school has colleges regularly visit the high school for students to come in and review their programs for students with disabilities including, but not limited to, secondary transitional experience program (STEP) via the Illinois Dept. of human services, and the supportive opportunities for adult readiness program (SOAR)
+The high school has colleges regularly visit the high school is students to come in and review their programs in preparation for secondary education.
+OCUSD provides transition programs for students with disabilities including, but not limited to, secondary transitional experience program (STEP) via the Illinois Dept. of human services, and the supportive opportunities for adult readiness program (SDAR)